Factsheet: Contributing to Regional Growth

-This award recognises councils collaborating on a regional basis with other councils, Regional Development Australia (RDA) committees, communities and/or other organisations to strengthen investment and development opportunities, share resources, build regional competitive advantage and create jobs.
+This award recognises councils collaborating on a regional basis to strengthen investment and development opportunities, share resources, build regional competitive advantage and create jobs.

 For this award you could enter projects that:

-- demonstrate strong partnerships with the private sector, local, state and territory government, community and not for profit organisations and other regional development organisations such as RDAs, Regional Organisations of Councils and Chambers of Commerce and Industry;
+- demonstrate strong partnerships with the private sector, local, state and territory government, community and not for profit organisations and other regional development organisations;

 - maximise economic growth and development opportunities, progress infrastructure and other investment;